Recipe Tale

 Let's talk about the ingredients I used to make this recipe.
 All the quantities are on the recipe card.

-• Water: I use taped water
+• Water: I use tap water

-How to Make The Recipe
+How to Make Hibiscus Tea (Karkade)

 In a saucepan or pot, add the dried hibiscus flowers and water over high heat and bring to a boil.

 Lower the heat to medium and simmer for 10-15 more minutes, then turn the heat off.
+Be careful, If you simmer it for too long, the flavor can become too strong or slightly bitter.

 Now, to strain the tea, set a fine-mesh strainer over a large bowl or pot.
 Pour the tea through the strainer and discard the hibiscus flowers.